 – Your spouse must file for their benefit in order for you to file the restricted application.1

 Your spouse does not have to be at FRA to file for their benefit.
 Only you have to be at FRA to file the restricted application and receive a spousal benefit.
-However, if your spouse does file before their own FRA, they will receive a reduced benefit because they filed early, which means your spousal benefit of one-half their amount will also be reduced.2
+However, if your spouse does file before their own FRA, they will receive a reduced benefit because they filed early, while your spousal benefit remains one-half of their FRA benefit amount.2

 What If You’re Divorced?

 The good news is, if you’re divorced, you can still file a restricted application and receive a spousal benefit while delaying your own benefit.
 The requirements are: